 On a scale between 1-10, how would you rate your energy levels?

 7. Train the body, master the mind.
 Both need to be in peak condition to be able to reach your goal.

 During my training, I had a common injury for runners.
 My IT Band was acting up and it caused pain in my knee every time I ran.
 The problem started when I was training on my own.
 I just ran through the pain, thinking it would just go away.
 After joining the running club, my coach suggested some things I didn’t try before.
 Stretching before and after my runs, better runner form, new shoes, and rest, to name a few.
 After a couple of weeks, the pain was totally gone, and I was back on track with my training plan.

 If you are out of shape, you are expending extra energy to do things.
 The energy that can be better used for other things.

 Be more aware of what’s going on with your body.
 Awareness is the first step.
 Once you are aware, then you can take steps to fix whatever you need to.

 Listen to your body.
 What’s it trying to tell you?

 Do you get sick often?

 Do you feel drained all the time?

 The mind will play tricks on you if you let it.
 It has the power to paralyze you.
-It’s impossible to eliminate the self talk.
+It’s impossible to eliminate self-talk.
 The trick is to manage it.
-The little voices will always be there, but you have a choice how you respond to those voices.
+The little voices will always be there, but you have a choice of how you respond to those voices.